THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Developing self-awareness and emotional intelligence

-• Directly helping executives recognize their psychological blind spots from an egalitarian position that is not open to the authority-related bias most “inside” advisors inevitably carry
+• Directly helping executives recognize their psychological blind spots from an egalitarian position that is not open to the authority-related bias most “inside” advisors inevitably carry.

 Psychological Blind Spots Common among Executives

 Some leaders may fail to grasp the impact of their behavior on others.
 Some may feel compelled to meet challenges on their own, constantly needing to prove their mettle as a leader.
-Here is a shortlist of some of the most common psychological blind spots plaguing executives.
+Here is a short list of some of the most common psychological blind spots plaguing executives:

 • A tendency to avoid conflict